Last Modified: 01 May 2013

 Please budget for additional meals and expenses while on your trip.
 Our suggestion is based on past traveller feedback but you may choose to spend more or less.

 All Intrepid group trips are accompanied by a group leader.
 In Australia your group leader is also your driver, taking you from start to finish in a specialised safari vehicle.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 They will provide information on the places you are travelling through, offer suggestions for things to do and see, organise the camp and cooking for camp cooked meals (though passengers are required to help out) and recommend great local eating venues.
 They will also introduce you to our local friends along the way.
 While not being guides in the traditional sense you can expect them to have a broad general knowledge of the areas visited on the trip, including historical, environmental, cultural and social aspects.

 Your Hobart Hotel

 Multiple pick-up/drop-off points

 You will be picked up in the morning from your centrally located hotel.
 Please advise Intrepid Travel at time of booking where you will be staying.
 Please check day 1 of the itinerary for the pick-up time.

 You must be at the departure point at least 5 minutes prior.
-If you miss your pick-up please phone (03) 6272 9884 and we will tell you how to catch up with the group.
+If you miss your pick-up please phone the below numbers for advise on how to catch up with the group:

 We don't expect any problems (and nor should you) but if for any reason you are unable to commence your trip as scheduled, please refer to the Joining Instructions section above for who to contact.